Real estate tax assessment overview

-In all of the counties in Western Pennsylvania, the amount you pay in real estate taxes is calculated on a base-year system.
-This means that once every so many years, county governments pay to have a company go out and place a fair market value, or assessment value, on each property.
+In Western Pennsylvania, the amount you pay in real estate taxes is calculated on a base-year system.
+This means that once every so many years, county governments pay to have a company go out and place a fair market value, or real estate tax assessment, on each property.
 That fair market value, compared with the fair market values of the other properties in your area, is used to determine how much you will pay in school district, municipality and county real estate taxes.

 The judge agreed with the homeowners and ordered Allegheny County to reassess all property and start calculating property taxes based on those values.
 After a legal and political circus, Allegheny County property owners faced a controversial property assessment in 2012.
 Allegheny County residents who are not happy with the assessed value of their property are eligible to file a formal appeal every year between January 1 and March 31.

 A similar situation has developed in Washington County, where the McGuffey and Washington school districts filed a successful suit to demand property reassessments.
 Washington County conducted a property assessment in 2016 with the new values being applied for the 2017 tax season.
-Like other assessment evaluations, the process has met with mixed reviews and glitches.
+Like other assessment evaluations, the process has been met with mixed reviews.
 Washington County residents will have an opportunity to appeal their 2019 property assessments with the deadline for filing their appeal September 1, 2018.
 For information regarding those appeals, give us a call at 412-391-8000.

 Some of the mistakes are statistical.
 For instance, your county may have listed that your home has five bedrooms when it only has three.
-There is a good chance that the county will assess a five-bedroom home at a higher amount than a three-bedroom home, meaning that you will be paying more than your fair share of property taxes unless the mistake is corrected.
+There is a good chance that the county will assess a five-bedroom home at a higher amount than a three-bedroom home, meaning that you will pay more than your fair share of property taxes unless the mistake is corrected.
 Other assessments could be incorrect for no apparent reason.
 For instance, a homeowner that bought their home six months ago for $100,000.00 might be shocked to find their home is assessed at $150,000.00.
 What can you do when your county assessment department thinks your house is worth more than it really is?